 - To avoid a duplication error in your accounting software, add a suffix like "-1" to the invoice number, ie "INV-1234-1"

-- The original failed payment will remain in the payments tab
+- The original failed payment will remain as Failed/Cancelled in the Complete tab of the Payments page

 Invalid Account Name/Number or Invalid bank/branch code